 The location of the data is controlled by the distribution attribute of your tables.
-By default, tables are distributed in round robin mode : data goes first to database 1 then 2 then 3...
+By default, tables are distributed in round robin: the data goes first to the 1 database then 2, then to 3 ...

-You can control where your data goes by using the hash distribution method.
-Using this method, you can specify when creating your table, that you want to use the hash algorithm and column to use.
-This ensures that the data rows with same hash column value will be in the same table.
-However, it does not guarantee that a column value of two hashes will end up in the same databases.
+You can control where your data is going by using the hash distribution method.
+With this method, you can specify when creating your table, that you want to use the algorithm of hash and the column to use.
+This ensures that rows of data with the same hash column value will be in the same table.
+However, it does not guarantee that a column value of two hashes will end up in the same database.